-Buying a rent to own home in North DFW will help you purchase your dream home, even if you aren’t quite ready today.
+Buying a rent to own home in in and around: DFW, San Antonio, and Houston will help you purchase your dream home, even if you aren’t quite ready today.
 In our latest post, we will offer guidance on what you can expect during the process so you don’t find yourself stuck with any surprises.

-Smart sellers all over the North DFW area are discovering how selling via a rent to own contract can be beneficial for both buyers and sellers.
+Smart sellers all over the in and around: DFW, San Antonio, and Houston area are discovering how selling via a rent to own contract can be beneficial for both buyers and sellers.
 By using a rent to own contract, the seller opens up the door to all kinds of new potential buyers.
 In turn, buyers will be able to put down roots, with time to save up and restore their credit.
 The risks of a rent to own agreement are often highlighted, but when all goes to plan, the process can be beneficial for everyone involved.

 How It Works